Centralia, Washington: Centerville and Centralia

 A large fire on June 26, 1908, part of a string of arson attempts spanning between the Twin Cities that month, decimated a block in the city's downtown district.
 The early morning blaze, which began at the Star Saloon, caused the loss of twelve buildings but only one person was reported injured.

 On November 11, 1919, the Centralia Massacre occurred.
 Spurred on by local lumber barons, American Legionnaires (many of whom had returned from WWI to find their jobs filled by pro-union members of the Industrial Workers of the World (IWW)), used the Armistice Day parade to attack the IWW hall.
 Marching unarmed, the Legionnaires broke from the parade and stormed the hall in an effort to bust union organizing efforts by what was seen to be a Bolshevik-inspired labor movement.
 IWW workers including recently returned WWI veteran Wesley Everest, stood their ground, engaged and killed four Legionnaires.
 Everest was captured, jailed and then brutally lynched.
 Other IWW members were also jailed.
 The event made international headlines, and coupled with similar actions in Everett, Washington and other lumber towns, stifled the American labor movement until the economic devastation of the 1930s Great Depression changed opinions about labor organizations.

+During the Great Depression, Centralia's lumber industry contracted, and many sawmills shut down.
+However, lumber and mining remained Centralia's main industries over the next decades, and Centralia had Washington state's largest open-pit mine during the 1960s.
+In the 1980s, Centralia's downtown revitalized as a historic retail core.
+Centralia's TransAlta mine, the last coal mine in the state, closed in 2006.

 The town's name was originally a reference to the town's location as the midway point between Tacoma and Kalama, which were originally the NP's Washington termini.
 This central moniker continued to have longevity when it became the midpoint between Seattle and Portland, Oregon after the constructions of Interstate 5 and its predecessor, U.S. Route 99.